 I think pretty much every cat person knows about the love affair that was shared between the ancient Egyptians and our feline friends.
 Author Terry Pratchett once was quoted as saying, “In ancient times cats were worshiped as gods; they have not forgotten this.”
 And it’s certainly true!
 Have you ever wondered how and why this obsession began with cats and the ancient Egyptians?
-If you like learning about feline history, then you might like this purrfect little history lesson on cats and ancient Egypt.
+If you like learning about feline history, then you might like this perfect little history lesson on cats and ancient Egypt.
 Enjoy!

 While the ancient Egyptians worshipped many animals, cats were thought to be their favorite of all.
 This was because cats were regarded as mysterious and intriguing beings that many believed would reward them with good luck.
 And for those who kept cats as pets in their home, they were completely pampered.
 Not only were they admired and adored, but they were regularly treated to superb treats and even dressed in fine jewels.
 Most of all, the cats of Ancient Egypt were thought to have “divine energy” that was viewed as sacred.
 Egyptologist Melinda Hartwig, curator of ancient Egyptian, Nubian and Near Eastern art at Emory University’s Michael C. Carlos Museum in Atlanta, explains that,

 “The Egyptians looked at the cat the same way they looked at everything, as a way to explain and personify the universe.”

 At the beginning of the time period, cats were mainly intended as village predators to ward off rodents and snakes.
 But, as the years progressed, their fascination with these mysterious and intriguing mammals began to fixate itself.
 These cherished beings were perhaps even the focal point of their existence.
 To the ancient Egyptians, everything in life had meaning.
 And they would ponder these meanings deeply.
 (And, I think it goes without saying that cats are any easy subject to focus your interest on.)
 While several things were held in high regard during these times, from animals to the elements, the dual nature of a cat was likely what many found fascinating.
 Cats showed that they were loyal yet independent, fierce yet nurturing and protective.
 Divine Felines: Cats of Ancient Egyptis an exhibit which contains hundreds of ancient and wonderfully preserved artifacts from during this time period that explores the connection that humans and cats shared during this time.
 Unfortunately, by the Middle Ages, many cats were feared and would be harmed because of it.
 But in the times of ancient Egypt, if a person was to harm a cat, the punishment would be severe for such a cruel act.
 Image Courtesy of Ministry of Tourism and Antiques on Twitter

 In ancient Egypt, when a person was mourning the loss of a cat, they’d sometimes shave off their own eyebrows.
 And once their eyebrows grew back, then they would feel as if their time of mourning was complete.
 Additionally, cats which passed away were mummified.
 No one could ever say “it’s just a cat” back then like we might hear today.
 Hartwig also tells that, “Mummified cats would be sold to pilgrims who would go to the temple of the goddess Bastet and give the goddess back a little bit of her energy.
 They would also ask for a favor in the form of a prayer, known as a votive.”

 Cats themselves were worshipped—and also considered important goddesses in ancient Egypt